 January 11– July 6, 2020

 (be)longing is an exhibit to raise the consciousness of Oceania and her people.
 Experience the Museum’s collection through the community narrative.
 For the exhibit duration, artists & cultural practitioners of Oceania ancestry will be given the opportunity to study the historical and cultural context that led an artifact leaving Oceania, entering institutions, as well as the legacies of those practices in the present.
 Each artist and cultural practitioner will share a creative response reflecting on their discovery.
 Follow us on Instagram to stay notified on these special events.

-The film Eating Up Easter will be screening in the Museum’s media room.
+The film Eating Up Easter will be screening in the Museum’s media room with limited capacity of 3 from the same household or group (subject to change).
 Eating Up Easter is a new documentary from native Rapanui (Easter Island) filmmaker Sergio Mata’u Rapu.
 In this cinematic letter to his son, Rapu explores the modern dilemma of their people who risk losing everything to the globalizing effects of tourism.
 The film follows four islanders, descendants of the ancient statue builders, who are working to tackle the consequences of their rapidly developing home.
 This film is a gift to the community from Kartemquin Films & filmmaker Sergio Mata’u Rapu.

 Runtime 1h 16m.

 Guest Co-Curator: Stevie Merino

 Island Ink: Tattoo Traditions of the Pacific

 Guest Curator: Tricia Allen